KatharineME/FASTQ.jl/README.md

 Counts the number of alignments for each samtools flag type and indicates how successful the alignment was.
 Information on each of the flags is in the [Samtools specification](https://samtools.github.io/hts-specs/SAMv1.pdf).

+When the mapping of a read is ambiguous, it may have multiple mappings.
+One mapping is considered primary, and all the others have the __secondary__ flag set.

+When the mapping of a read is chimeric, meaning non-linear, one piece is considered representative, and the other piece(s) are given the __supplementary__ flag.

 #### `--threads NUM`
 Threads

 #### `--output-fmt FORMAT`
 Sets output format to "tsv" or "json"

 ## Contribution